Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

   need to worry about it yet anyways).
 - Review and press that shiny blue button to create the service.

-8. Register your second instance to your second target group.

-Go to the EC2 dashboard.
-Find target group.
-Add your second instance and make sure it's still registering on port 80.

 9. Let's add our environment variables.

 Search up Systems Manager.
 Look for Parameter Store on the left side.
-You'll need to add the parameters from `.envs/.production/.django` and `.envs/.production/.postgres`.
+You'll need to add the parameters from `.envs/.production/template.django`.

 I've noted which ones YOU should add.

+10. Finally, commit to your repository and let your code be deployed.

 The Caveats in THIS EXAMPLE (easily avoidable)
 ----------------------------------------------